A secure energy system is one that can rapidly overcome disruptions or major fluctuations in energy supply, demand, and cost.

 Energy in times of crisis

 The COVID-19 pandemic demonstrated the benefits of being self-reliant on some critical products and services during times of crisis.
-In the case of fuel, there is enough stock of unleaded petrol to only cover around 28 days of normal consumption, and 21 days in the case of diesel.
-Fuel prices can also be impacted, highlighting their sensitivity to global events.
+In the case of fuel, there is enough stock of unleaded petrol to only cover around one month of normal consumption; for diesel it is even less.

 In that context, Australia’s energy security is more important than ever, and this is affected by the kind of cars we choose to drive.